-Intent-to-use Trademark Applications
+Intent to Use Trademark Applications

 Use-Based Trademark Applications